Fractured Magic: Chapter Twenty-Five

 Gareth wrinkled his nose.
 “Mr. Hallisey, please.”
 He hesitated.
 “Would you still like me to call you that, by the way?
 Or should I say—”

 “If you call me Egil, I’ll never speak to you again,” Roman said.
-“But fine, I’ll start here: I was born in a nameless village in Troas to Christian Hallisey and Catalina Rosario-Reyes.
+“I have a dozen names, and while any of them are better than that one, I prefer Roman.
+How about I start here: I was born in a nameless village in Troas to Christian Hallisey and Catalina Rosario-Reyes.
 As a traveling merchant, Christian was barely home, so I spent most of my childhood with my mother.
-But she died when I was young, so I was hauled off to travel with Christian.”
+I was still young when she died, so I was hauled off to travel with Christian.”

 Gareth considered the bags under Roman’s eyes, the blood dried on his swollen lip, the bitter twist to his smile.
 If this was better, Gareth was afraid to hear about the before.

-“I did; that’s why I’m telling you all this now.
+“Yes, that’s why I’m telling you all this now.
 You know so many stories about me, Gareth, but they mean nothing without context.
 If you’re going to study me, let it be the real me.
-And when you hear what I did for Unity, just know that I was desperate."
+And when you hear what I did for Unity, just know that I was desperate.

 That, at least, was part of Egil’s history Gareth knew.
-Some stories said the Oracle found him, raised him, and trained him.
-Others said he distinguished himself in front of some lord or other — stopped a thief, saved a woman’s life, performed some small act of heroism.
+Some stories said the oracle found him, raised him, and trained him.
+Others said he distinguished himself in front of some lord or other—stopped a thief, saved a woman’s life, performed some small act of heroism.
 Gareth never would have guessed the truth involved Unity, Egil’s greatest enemy.
-He never would have guessed he'd one day have Egil reciting his history to him, almost mechanical in delivery.
+He never would have guessed he’d one day have Egil reciting his history to him, almost mechanical in delivery.

 “Roman, that’s terrible.
 I’m sorry,” Gareth repeated.

-Roman shrugged.
-"Anyway, it was in that prison that Unity found me.
+“It was in that prison that Unity found me.
 They offered me a job with security, a salary, and answers to questions I’d long sought.
 Of course I took it.”

 “What questions?”
 Gareth asked.